microsoft/fhir-server/docs/BaseSchema.md

 # BaseSchema

-The following are the required schema for Schema migration tool.
-It includes the couple of tables and stored procedures corresponding to these tables.
+The following are the required schema for [Schema migration tool](SchemaMigrationTool.md).
+It include tables and stored procedures corresponding to these tables.

  ## 1. SchemaVersion
 This table holds the information about the schema versions with their status.